 Using a circle that is about 20 meters, pick a direction and start to walk your horse on the circle.
 Again, walk with energy not like you are out for a Sunday stroll.
 The circle should begin being as wide as your space.
 Gradually you are going to try and spiral the circle in smaller.

 You will push with your outside leg to move the horse's body in on the circle.
 You will make sure the shoulder doesn't drop by lifting your inside hand, even slightly higher than the outside is okay for now.
 This next part is important.
 As you are seated on the saddle you are going to turn and look where you are going around the circle, your seat bones and hips will help to guide the horse onto a smaller circle since you have your outside leg pressing.
-So you are going to turn your whole body, which makes your hands also turn, so it's like you are taking your hands, keeping them up so that you and your horses inside shoulders are both lifted.
+So you are going to turn your whole body, which makes your hands also turn, so it's like you are taking your hands, keeping them up so that you and your horse's inside shoulders are both lifted.
 Then just guide them slowly in on the circle.

 So, it's like your outside leg is telling the horse to make a smaller circle by moving the hind end in, and by sitting balanced in the saddle and looking around your spiral, you can almost turn your body where you want to go and lift both hands up and in to spiral him in on the circle.

 Remember this is a schooling exercise, so if you have to exaggerate something or tap with the whip for a response that is totally fine.
 Remember, the object is for us to be able to bring our horse in on a smaller circle using our hands and legs together.
 That way he doesn't drop his shoulder, fall in or get super crooked.
 If you just use your inside hand to make the circle smaller, you will just bring his head too far to the inside, causing his hind end to swing farther out.
-Not to mention, most of the time when I have seen people try and make their circle smaller just with their inside rein, they drop the inside hand lower than the outside.
-Inviting the horse to lean in both with shoulder and body.
+Not to mention, most of the time when I have seen people try and make their circle smaller just with their inside rein, they drop the inside hand lower than the outside—inviting the horse to lean in both with shoulder and body.

-Once you have spiraled him in onto a reasonably small size circle, now practice spiraling back out.
-You will put your inside leg on, push out on his body, lift both hands up and to the outside just a bit.
-Your inside hand will be lifting a little to the outside and your outside hand will be slightly away from the horse's neck, guiding him out on a wider circler.
+Once you have spiraled him into a reasonably small size circle, now practice spiraling back out.
+You will put your inside leg on, push out on his body, lift both hands up, and to the outside just a bit.
+Your inside hand will be lifting a little to the outside, and your outside hand will be slightly away from the horse's neck, guiding him out on a wider circler.
 Think of it as making a space for him to step into so he can move farther out on the spiral.
 So one more time, hands lifted up and out, move your outside hand away from his neck, push with your inside leg and he should move out into that space you created with your outside rein.

 This one is a good one for on the ground too.
 You just want to try and gently bring your horse's head around to touch your foot while they are standing still.
 Make sure the opposite rain is soft enough that it is allowing them to turn their head that way.
 Make sure you are keeping your hand up as you bring their head around, to encourage them to keep the shoulder up.